jingjing-gong/Capsule4TextClassification/README.md

 Take first command for example `--load-config` indicates that before construction of the computational graph we will load a config file from a directory which ever `--weight-path` specifies, in this case `./savings/sst01`.
- There is a `./savings/sst01/config` file that controls the configuration of the model, if you ever what to run another configuration, you should simply copy the `./savings/sst01` directory and modify the config file, and then run a command similar to those specified as above.
+ There is a `./savings/sst01/config` file that controls the configuration of the model, if you ever want to run another configuration, you should simply copy the `./savings/sst01` directory and modify the config file, and then run a command similar to those specified as above.